emacsmirror/bufferfile/README.md

 ## Frequently asked questions

-### What is the difference between bufferfile and the built-in rename-visited-file
+### What is the difference between bufferfile and the built-in Emacs and dired rename and delete functions?

-C-x C-j R and C-x C-j D?

-The `C-x C-j R` and `C-x C-j D` key bindings do not support renaming associated buffers, including indirect buffers (clones).
+Here are the limitations of Emacs' built-in and Dired functions:

+- **Renaming**: Indirect buffers point to the correct buffer, but their names are not updated.
+- **Deleting**: Indirect buffers are not removed when the base buffer or an indirect buffer is deleted.

+The *bufferfile* package addresses these issues by ensuring that buffer names are updated when renaming a file and that all buffers, including indirect buffers, are deleted when removing a file.

-This limitation of the built-in functions was one of the motivations for developing the *bufferfile* package, which extends support for renaming and deleting buffers, including indirect buffers.
+These limitations of the built-in functions motivated the development of *bufferfile*, which enhances support for renaming and deleting buffers, including indirect buffers.

 ## Author and License